Clean Water State Revolving Fund (CWSRF) Loan Program

 1. What can the program do for you?

-The Clean Water State Revolving Fund, authorized by the Clean Water Act, provides low-cost financial assistance for planning, design, and construction of wastewater infrastructure.
+The Clean Water State Revolving Fund, authorized by the Clean Water Act, provides low-cost financial assistance for planning, acquisition, design, and construction of wastewater, reuse, and stormwater infrastructure.

 2. Who can borrow?

-Eligible applicants for the CWSRF include cities, counties, districts, river authorities, other public bodies, and private entities proposing nonpoint source or estuary management projects.
+Eligible applicants for the CWSRF include cities, counties, districts, river authorities, designated management agencies, and public and private entities proposing nonpoint source or estuary management projects.

 3. What types of projects can I use the loan funding for?